Neat-Keat/TUnotes/SEM5/COSC350/Day 16.md

 ![[Pasted image 20241017102647.png]]

 - A hub emulates a physical cable
-	- making the entire system operate like a convential Ethernet
+	- making the entire system operate like a conventional Ethernet
 - A system that uses a hub in CSMA/CD
 	- receives a copy of each frame
 	- uses the address to determine